 CHM Downtown 1

-The Nathan Goff Jr. House was built from 1880 until completion in 1883, and belonged to a prominent figure in Clarksburg, and the state of West Virginia.
-Goff was the United States District Attorney for West Virginia from 1868 to 1883, and was the son of Waldo Goff, the owner of Waldomore.
+The Nathan Goff Jr. House was built between 1880 and 1883, and belonged to a prominent figure in Clarksburg and the state of West Virginia.
+Nathan Goff Jr. was the United States District Attorney for West Virginia from 1868 to 1883.
+He was also the son of Waldo Goff, the owner of the famous local Waldomore home.
 Nathan Goff Jr. was also responsible for creating the Waldo hotel, named after his father.
-The Goff home was listed on the National Register of Historic Places in 1976, but was delisted in 1994 after the home was demolished in 1993.
+The Nathan Goff Jf.
+House was an emblematic example of the Second Empire architectural style.
+The Goff home was listed on the National Register of Historic Places in 1976, but was delisted in 1994 following the home’s 1993 demolition.

 Ritzy Lunch was established in 1933 by Joseph and Mary Selario and has become one of the best-known downtown Clarksburg institutions.
 The restaurant is known for its family recipe of chili sauce and its unique style of hot dogs that include sauce and slaw, a style that has become a regional standard throughout southern Ohio and the state of West Virginia.
 While the city and surrounding buildings and businesses have changed, Ritzy Lunch appears just as it did when the business opened.